-Regardless of whether partnerships operate child care scholarships through DSS or in-house, partnerships must enter client demographic data, scholarship and provider information, service dates, screenings, training attendance, and connections to other partnership or community services within the First Steps Data Collection system (FSDC).
+Regardless of whether partnerships operate child care scholarships in-house or through DSS, partnerships must enter client demographic data, scholarship and provider information, service dates, screenings, training attendance, and connections to other partnership or community services within the First Steps Data Collection system (FSDC).
 Additionally, partnerships may choose to enter monitoring visits to providers within the child care module of the FSDC.